tnhu/kanji/README.md

 });
 ```

 Kanji supports inheritance in `actions`.
-A sub-class inherits actions from its parent, redefines them, or add more actions.
+A sub-class inherits actions from its parent.
+It can also redefine them, or add more actions.

 ``` js
 Class(Kanji, {